Raloxifene

 Raloxifene is taken by mouth and comes in 60mg tablets.
 The dose is one tablet every day.
 It can be taken with or without food and at any time.

 If you miss a dose, take it as soon as you remember.
-However, if it is almost time for your next dose skip the missed dose and take only your next regularly scheduled dose.
+However, if it is almost time for your next dose, skip the missed dose and only take your next scheduled dose.
 Do not take two doses at the same time.

 Can other medicines be taken with raloxifene?

 It is safe to take most other medicines when you are taking raloxifene.
-However, it should not be taken with some other osteoporosis medicines (refer Precautions).
+However, it should not be taken with some other osteoporosis medicines (refer Precautions, page 3).

 Your doctor will usually recommend that you take calcium and vitamin D as additional treatment for osteoporosis.